Yuanyuan-Yuan/GCert/README.md

 #### Perceptual-Level

-For perceptual-level mutations, since they are extracted from the perception variations from natural images, you don not need to anything; just train a standard generative model.
+For perceptual-level mutations, since they are extracted from the perception variations from natural images, you don not need to do anything; just train a standard generative model.
 See `implementation/independence.py` for how to obtain perceptual-level mutations.

 #### Stylized

 For stylized mutations, you need to train the generative model following the cycle-consistency (which is proposed in CycleGAN).
 The official Pytorch implementation of CycleGAN is provided [here](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
 You can smoothly set up everything following the official documents.

-For different artistical styles, we the style files provided [here](https://github.com/rgeirhos/Stylized-ImageNet).
+For different artistical styles, we use the style files provided [here](https://github.com/rgeirhos/Stylized-ImageNet).

 For weather-filters, we use the simulated filters provided by [imgaug](https://github.com/aleju/imgaug).
 The implementations are given in `experiments/mutation.py`.
 Below is an example of the foggy mutation.